 The patterns of the mind that we will be working to change have often been around for a long time.
 These patterns are also frequently habitual and automatic.
-We can only expect to succeed in making changes in these long established ways of mind if we put time and effort into learning new ways.
+We can only expect to succeed in making changes in these long-established ways of mind if we put time and effort into learning new ways.

 It can be challenging to find the time to do the home practice that is part of this course.
 It really is worth it though.
 A useful attitude to adopt is - 'I'll give this my best shot, with an open mind.
 At the end of the course I'll decide what the learning has been for me and what I can take away with me'.
-In order for you to make a decision about whether this approach could be a useful part of your life you need to engage with it fully during these 6 weeks.
+For you to make a decision about whether this approach could be a useful part of your life, we encourage you to engage with it as best as you can during these 6 weeks.

 A part of each session will be used to reflect on your experiences of the home practice during the week.
-We will discuss too any difficulties that you may be experiencing with the practice - either in getting to do it or things that arise for you during the practice itself.
+We will also discuss any difficulties that you may be experiencing with the practice - either in getting to do it or things that arise for you during the practice itself.
 Much of the learning of the course can be drawn from these experiences.